christofmuc/JammerNetz/research/gamification/wiki/prior-art/overview.md

 ## Venue order

-1. Sound and Music Computing (SMC) as the initial bounded corpus.
+1. Sound and Music Computing (SMC) as the initial bounded MIR corpus.
+2. NIME as a complementary source for collaborative interaction, feedback, learning, accessibility, and evaluation design.
-2. Citation expansion into ISMIR, NIME, ICMC, DAFx, AES, and ICASSP.
+3. Citation expansion into ISMIR, ICMC, DAFx, AES, and ICASSP.
-3. Only then broaden to generic machine-learning search where music-specific evidence is absent.
+4. Only then broaden to generic machine-learning search where music-specific evidence is absent.

 ## Disposition